 “I’m excited to discuss _____ with you today, but before we get started, I want to mention that I have a couple of not-so-silent business partners that may choose to make their presence known.
 If that happens, we can play it by ear and decide whether or not to power through or call a brief break.”

 Have fun with it, but own it.

 In whatever way is comfortable for you, let them know that you wear multiple hats and that you appreciate their flexibility and understanding.
-Always make sure they know that you are committed to your work and make sure that projects are completed on time and proficiently.
+Always ensure they know that you are committed to your work and that projects are completed on time and proficiently.

 And this brings me to the last step in my unorthodox system.

 Step #3: Don’t set your kids (or yourself) up to fail.

 Working in tandem with setting expectations for your clients, you also have to check your expectations for your kids and yourself.

 Fact.
 A two-year-old is going to act like a two-year-old.